younglim/purple-a11y-cicd-demo/README.md

 # purple-hats-cicd-demo
-Sample CI/CD Templates for Purple HATS
+Sample CI/CD Templates for Purple A11y

 1. Clone the repository.
 2. Actions workflow is configured at .github/workflows/web-crawler-test.yml